Regression Analysis in SPSS - online (Medicine and Health Sciences Faculty)

-For participants with work/caring commitments who need greater flexibility in their day, the online course may be completed in smaller sections on the scheduled day.
+For participants with work/caring commitments who need greater flexibility in their day, the online course may be completed in smaller sections.
 In this case, the lecture recordings should be watched in advance and then log in to participate in the 4 live-streamed practical sessions at the correct time.
+The scheduled timings below indicate the total duration of the course.
 All four practical sessions must be attended to receive certificate of attendance.

 Please note, the classroom based version of this course was 1 day in duration.

 The course's Moodle page contains the pre-recorded lectures and joining links for the live practicals.
 It is advised that you familiarise yourself with the course instructions by visiting the Moodle page as soon as possible.
 To view the course resources you will need to complete the 'prior experience in SPSS' quiz provided on the course's Moodle page.